Marcus Stoinis: Domestic and T20 career

-After playing several Futures League matches for the state under-23 side, Stoinis made his List A debut for Western Australia in the 2008–09 Ford Ranger Cup.
+After playing several Futures League matches for the state under-23 team, Stoinis made his List A debut for Western Australia in the 2008–09 Ford Ranger Cup.
 Both his one-day debut and his Sheffield Shield debut (two days later) came against Queensland at the Gabba.
 Stoinis played one more Sheffield Shield game and two more Ford Ranger Cup matches during the 2008–09 season, and one in each competition during the 2009–10 season, but was not regularly selected.

 In Australia, Stoinis has played club cricket for Scarborough in the Western Australian Grade Cricket competition and for Northcote in the Victorian Premier Cricket.
 He spent part of the 2012 English season playing for the Peterborough Town Cricket Club in the Northampton Premier League, and in one match took a hat-trick.
 Stoinis also played five Second XI Championship matches for Kent County Cricket Club during his time in England.

 In December 2012, Stoinis was selected in the Perth Scorchers' squad for the 2012–13 Big Bash League season, replacing the injured Mitchell Marsh.
 In the 2013, Stoinis began representing Victoria domestically, before returning to Western Australia for the 2017–18 season.

 He was signed by the Delhi Daredevils ahead of the 2015 edition of the Indian Premier League.
 He was then picked up by the Kings XI Punjab for the 2016 season in the auction for INR 5.5 million.
 On 13 May 2016 he achieved his career best T20 figures in a game for Kings XI against Mumbai Indians, taking 4/15 from his four overs.

 Stoinis was promoted to permanently open the batting for the Melbourne Stars in 2018, and the move paid dividends.
-Signing a four-year deal at the start of the season, Stoinis was the leading run scorer for the Stars in the 2018-19 Big Bash League, scoring 533 runs at an average of 53.30, while also taking 14 wickets.
+Signing a four-year deal at the start of the season, Stoinis was the leading run scorer for the Stars in the 2018–19 Big Bash League, scoring 533 runs at an average of 53.30, while also taking 14 wickets.
 He was released by the Royal Challengers Bangalore ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Delhi Capitals ahead of the 2020 Indian Premier League.

 In the Melbourne derby on 5 January 2020, Stoinis was fined $7,500 for a homophobic slur directed at Renegades bowler Kane Richardson.
 He expressed remorse for the incident, saying he got "caught in the moment and took it too far".